 Surveyors, geodesists, and insurers use the vertical datum as a surface of zero elevation to which heights can be referred.

 Tidal Datums vs Vertical Geodetic Datums

 When you talk about vertical datums, you can break them into two:

 TIDAL DATUMS reflect the interface between water and land and are defined by the tidal variation.
 For example, a tide gauge in the water measures mean sea level.
 Tidal datums are localized because the transition between types of datums can shift quickly.
 It’s also time-dependent.

 GEODETIC DATUMS are reference surfaces of zero elevation to which heights are referred to over a large geographic extent.
 These datums are used to measure the height (altitude) and depth (depression) above and below mean sea level.
 Commonly used vertical datums in North America are the National Geodetic Vertical Datum of 1929 (NGVD29) and the North American Vertical Datum of 1988 (NAVD88).

 A (vertical) geodetic datum often ties in tidal datums.
-A geodetic datum reference might use a tidal datum as a start point.
+A geodetic datum reference might use a tidal datum as a starting point.
 If you think about it, a community’s height system should be consistent with a tidal datum because that’s where the water will flow.

 Types of Reference Heights

 There are different types of heights to be aware of when referring to a vertical datum.
 These are the 3 primary types of heights, although other types of heights exist:

 ORTHOMETRIC represents the height distance between the Earth’s surface and geoid at a specific point.
 Surveyors usually refer to orthometric heights.
 When you take the height at the peak of a mountain.
-It’s an orthometric height measured as a distance between the surface and the geoid.
+It’s an orthometric height measured as the distance between the surface and the geoid.